BaseMax/TrackPhoneAndroid/README.md

+# Notification Listener

 # Track Phone Android

-An android application to track phone messages and Children to understand what message they receive. (using Java)
+NotificationListener is an android application to track phone messages and Children to understand what message they receive. (using Java)

 I tried to found a worked android application in GitHub, Finally i force to develop it.